MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-project-settings.md

 ## File & folder filters

 You can limit what is migrated by customizing the settings on this page.
-Control what invalid characters are allowed, or choose to exclude certain types of files (by identifying extension), folder name, date create, and date modified.
+Specify if invalid characters are allowed in a file or folder name, or choose to exclude specific file types or folder names., or by when they date create, and date modified.

 >[!Note]
 >Settings are applied to all migrations unless customized individually.
 Changes won't be applied to migrations in progress.